Which place is cheaper, Stockholm or Riga?

 It's quite cold in Stockholm in the winter.
 The weather in Riga can be very cold.
 In January, Riga is generally much colder than Stockholm.
-Temperatures in Riga average around -5°C (23°F), and Stockholm stays around -3°C (27°F).
+Daily temperatures in Riga average around -5°C (23°F), and Stockholm fluctuates around -3°C (27°F).

 In January, Riga usually receives less rain than Stockholm.
 Riga gets 33 mm (1.3 in) of rain, while Stockholm receives 36 mm (1.4 in) of rain each month for the winter.